 If you could change anything in nursing in 2021, what would it be and why?

 For nurses to be and feel valued and their huge range of skills and autonomous working practices recognised.
 I would like there to be equitable access to employment terms and conditions and education and continuing professional development.
 Their hard work and professionalism are amazing but unfortunately, this is not rewarded in some areas such as general practice where there is a lack of diversity and leadership opportunities for nurses.
 However, there is evidence of improvement in this area and I hope this trend will continue in 2021.

 What does a day in the life of a research nurse look like?

 This is so variable.
-I am mainly working from home at present - looking at the studies available and preparing to bring them to the practices.
-We need to work in line within Good Clinical Practice in Research (GCP) guidelines which means ensuring paperwork and procedures are robust to prevent data errors.
+I am mainly working from home at present – looking at the studies available and preparing to bring them to the practices.
+We need to work in line with Good Clinical Practice in Research (GCP) guidelines which means ensuring paperwork and procedures are robust to prevent data errors.
 I am also working on communications with practices via a newsletter to let them know exactly what the research team are doing and hopefully show them some interesting studies they may want to undertake at their practices.
 As soon as our studies are up and running I will be working at the practices devising the searches necessary to invite patients to take part.
 Should they agree to do so I will be responsible for explaining the study fully and gaining their informed consent to participate.
-I will then be collecting data which might involve questionnaires, blood results and other investigations or procedures and providing this information accurately to the study teams.
+I will then be collecting data that might involve questionnaires, blood results and other investigations or procedures and providing this information accurately to the study teams.
 Good communication between the research teams, practice teams and patients is vital.
 This will be undertaken virtually as much as possible.
 There is also training that I need to complete to be able to be effective in the role such as GCP and informed consent training.

 Which fictional character would be the most exciting to meet in real life and why?